RC- Exercise 5

-(D) Companies that are not United States-owned may seek legal protection from import competition under United States import relief laws.
+(D) Companies that are not United States-owned may seek legal protection from import competition under the United States import relief laws.

 (E) Companies in the United States that import raw materials may have to pay duties on those materials.

-5. The passage suggests that which of the following is most likely to be true of United States trade laws?
+5. The passage suggests which of the following is most likely to be true of United States trade laws?

 (A) They will eliminate the practice of “dumping” products in the United States.